LynxHack/CNN-ITMO/README.md

 # MATLAB Scripts

 ## Generating Input and Output Images
-Please use virtual_camera.m for generating input images and Reinhard.m for generating output images
+Please use virtual_camera.m for generating input images and Reinhard.m for generating output images (replace input images)

 ## Generating HDR images from the CNN output
-Please run the inverse_Reinhard.m on the produced CNN output to generate the final HDR image
+Please run the inverse_Reinhard.m on the produced CNN output to generate the final HDR image (replace input images)